nashville-software-school/front-end-milestones/5-rich-browser-applications/exercises/RBA_FAMILY_MEMBERS.md

     1. Lets you add new family members.
     1. Lets you delete family members (like that annoying nephew you can't stand).
 1. At the minimum, you should create the following modules:
-    1. Main module
+    1. Main module.
-    1. Module that handles adding family members to Firebase
+    1. Module that handles adding family members to Firebase.
     1. Module that handles deleting family members from Firebase.
     1. Module that handles listing family members.
 1. Use the JSON structure shown below when adding a family member.
 For the skills array, have a `<textarea>` field in your form where the user can enter in a comma-delimited list of skills that you will convert into an array.